SarahGallagher/tea/README.md

 ### Loose leaf
 This tea is sold "loose" (i.e. not in prepackaged bags).
 Loose leaf tea is a great option if you want to customize your tea's strength and flavour.

 Since this tea is sold "loose", you'll need a way to prevent the physical tea leaves or particles from getting into your finished drink.
 This is usually done with an tea infuser, or a small mesh strainer.
 These are typically inexpensive and reusable.
-There are also travel mugs with built in infusers.
+You can also purchase mugs with built in, resuable infusers.

 ### Prepackaged tea bags
 A common way to purchase tea is in prepackaged tea bags.
 These teas come in different flavours, and the tea bags themselves are usually compostable.